cloudevents/spec/messagecatalog/spec.md

 #### `description` (attribute value template)

 - Type: String
-- Description: Description of the property and value
+- Description: Description of the property and value.
+If the value expression contains expansion variables, this description SHOULD document their purpose.
 - Constraints:
    - OPTIONAL.